sergiovasquez122/data_structures_lafore/chapter_4/questions.md

     3. the underlying array is sorted by teh priority of the items
     4. the lowest priority items are deleted first

-12. True or False: At least one of the methods in the pq uses a linear search
+12. True or False: At least one of the methods in the pq uses a linear search**True**

 13. One difference between a priority queue and an ordered array is that
     1. the lowest priority item cannot be extracted easily from the array as it can from the priority queue